-BURNDOWN.
-Paraguat is a non-selective, contact herbicide used for burndown in no-till or reduced-tillage systems.
+BURNDOWN Paraquat is a non-selective, contact herbicide used for burndown in no-till or reduced-tillage systems.
 No residual.
 Minimum carrier is 10 gpa for ground or 5 gpa for air.
 Add NIS at 1 to 2 pt or COC at 1 gal/100 gal for ground.
 Use NIS at 2 pt or COC at 1 pt/100 gal for air.
 Follow handling precautions.
 Paraquat is highly toxic if ingested.

-1.2-2.0 pt Gramoxone or Cyclone 2L
+1.2-2.0 pt Gramoxone 2.0 or Cyclone 2L

-0.8 -1.3 pt Devour, Firestorm, Helmquat, Paraquat, Para-Shot, Parazone 3L (0.3-0.5 lb ai)
+0.8 -1.3 pt Bonedry, Gramoxone 3 0, Helmquat, Paraquat, Para-Shot, Parazone, Purgatory 3L (0.3-0.5 lb ai)

-HARVEST AID.
-Desiccant for oil seed and confection varieties.
+HARVEST AID Desiccant for oil seed and confection varieties.
 Provides more rapid drying in late, wet fall or to hasten drying of less mature plants within a field.
-Generally not necessary in normal seasons.
+Generally, not necessary in normal seasons.
 Apply at physiological maturity, when the back side of the head is yellow, and bracts around the outer edge of the head are turning brown.
 This usually corresponds to seed moisture of 35% or less.
 Earlier application will reduce yield and test weight.
 Minimum carrier is 10 gpa for ground; 5 gpa for air.
 Add NIS at 1 to 2 pt or COC at 1 gal/100 gal for ground.
 Use NIS at 2 pt or COC at 1 pt/100 gal for air.
 Follow handling precautions.
-Paraguat is toxic if ingested.
-Allow 7 day application to harvest interval.
+Paraquat is toxic if ingested.
+Allow 7 days after application till harvest.
 Do not graze treated areas or feed treated forage to livestock.